 - Developing a list of suppliers that provided us with components containing 3TG.
 As part of materials management, when a new supplier is to be added or a new part is to be purchased, we require the supplier to complete a survey that, among other things, requires it to provide information on the materials content of the parts to be purchased from that supplier.
-This information also is requested if there is a manufacturing process change, material composition change, supplier location change or change of an indirect or sub-tier supplier.
-For 2023, our outreach included 48 suppliers that we identified as potentially having provided us with components containing 3TG. - Contacting each supplier and requesting a CMRT that included its smelter information.
+This information is also requested if there is a manufacturing process change, material composition change, supplier location change or change of an indirect or sub-tier supplier.
+For 2024, our outreach included 31 suppliers that we identified as potentially having provided us with components containing 3TG. - Contacting each supplier and requesting a CMRT that included its smelter information.
 We follow up by email or phone with suppliers that do not respond to the request to complete a CMRT within a specified time frame.
 We have an escalation process under which internal personnel and external consultants that interact with suppliers reach out to non-responsive suppliers.
-For 2023, 100% of the suppliers responded to our inquiries, which is the same response rate as last year. - Reviewing supplier responses and CMRTs for accuracy and completeness.
+For 2024, 100% of the suppliers responded to our inquiries, which is the same response rate as last year. - Reviewing supplier responses and CMRTs for accuracy and completeness.
 We follow up by email or phone with suppliers that submit an incomplete response or a response that we believe contains errors or inaccuracies, in order to improve response quality. - Aggregating the smelters provided by our suppliers into a single list of smelters meeting the definition of a smelter under one of the industry-recognized audit protocols.

-Edwards' suppliers that provided CMRT responses that we determined were product-level responses identified 68 smelters.
-Information concerning these smelters is contained on Annex A to this Conflict Minerals Report.
+Edwards' suppliers that provided CMRT responses that we determined were product-level responses identified one smelter.
+Information concerning this smelter is contained on Annex A to this Conflict Minerals Report.
+We reported substantially fewer smelters for 2024 compared to 2023 because a substantial portion of the products previously in scope were attributable to the Critical Care product group which was sold in 2024.